-As we all know, ammonia inhalants are hazardous, and it utilizes in different work sites.
-So, OSHA (Occupational Safety and Health Administration) has a concern for the safety of employees.
+As we all know, ammonia inhalants are hazardous and utilized in different work sites.
+So, OSHA (Occupational Safety and Health Administration) is concerned about employees’ safety.
 That is why OSHA has regulations for ammonia use and storage.
 Ammonia refrigeration discusses in OSHA standards for the general industry 29 CFR 1910.
-Ammonia refrigeration discusses in this section on the OSHA website.
+In addition, ammonia refrigeration discusses in this section on the OSHA website.

-According to OSHA, ammonia is toxic and can severely harm the eyes and lungs.
-It is fatal for a person to exposes to 300ppm of ammonia.
+According to OSHA, Ammonia is toxic and can harm the eyes and lungs.
+It is fatal for a person to expose to 300 ppm of ammonia.
 It is also explosive in the air at frequencies ranging from 15% to 28% by volume.